The Corporate Ecosystem

 3.5 – Beauty of Imperfection

-Humans are inspired by progress, not perfection.
-Learning systems depend on variation and error to improve.
-Looking at the entire history of attempts to eliminate “flaws” in social (employee and customer) relations, it becomes clear that it is the process of improvement that is emotionally captivating, not perfection.
+Humans are motivated by progress, not perfection.
+Across the long history of efforts to eliminate “flaws” in social, organizational, or customer relations, one truth remains: it is the ongoing process of growth and refinement that engages us emotionally — not the illusion of perfection.

 -